epippa/Data_Encryption_Standard/README.md

 ## 🎓 Educational Purpose

 This implementation is intended for instructional use, helping students understand how each part of the DES algorithm translates into actual Java logic.
-It is based on FIPS PUB 46-3 and conforms to all pedagogical requirements from the assignment.
+It is based on FIPS PUB 46-3, developed within the DESLab laboratory and conforms to all pedagogical requirements from the assignment.
+For academic use only.

 ---

 ## 👤 Autore

 **Emanuele Pippa**
-Progetto didattico basato su FIPS 46-3, sviluppato nell’ambito del laboratorio DESLab
+Studente di Informatica presso la Libera Università di Bolzano
 GitHub: [epippa](https://github.com/epippa)

 ---

-For academic use only.